Digest: option and result

 This digest introduces two of the most important enums in Rust: Option

-.
+and Result.
 They are the foundation of safe error handling and absence

 handling.
 Understanding how to use them is essential for writing robust